gurmeet289/spotlight-privacy-filter/README.md

 # 🔒 Spotlight Privacy Filter

+Note:- If you want to download the utility(.exe) file and use it, you can scroll down to bottom for the link.

 A lightweight Python desktop utility that creates a movable spotlight around your mouse cursor, dimming the rest of the screen.
 Perfect for screen sharing, focused presentations, or maintaining on-screen privacy during demos.

 ---